Castlemaine Art Museum: Realisation

 The next home of the gallery and museum, by June 1915, was in the rooms above the Castlemaine Post Office which it rented for £1 per annum, and where it remained until 1931 in three well-lit rooms: two small ones, and one measuring 9 by 5.5 m which served as the main gallery.
 Nevertheless, the Victorian Government rejected their grant application of 1915 because the Gallery's tenure of its premises was not secure.
 Electric lighting was added in 1927.

-The facility, proved popular, with attendances rising from 800 in 1920 to 3,600 in 1923.
+The facility proved popular, with attendances rising from 800 in 1920 to 3,600 in 1923.
 Many in 1928 came for a series of talks by John Shirlow intended to boost interest in the Gallery.
-Artists too were noticing it, as The Age reported in November 1923;'Tis said that the reputation of this gallery is such that every artist of note throughout Australia has heard of the little gallery which so cherishes and encourages the work of Australian men and women that a renaissance of effort has been brought about among Australian painters.The insurance value of the collection rose in 1925 to £2,000, with a further 37 paintings gifted in 1926 by, among others, Arthur Streeton, George Coates, Dora Meeson, Jo Sweatman, and A.M.E.
+Artists too were noticing it, as The Age reported in November 1923;'Tis said that the reputation of this gallery is such that every artist of note throughout Australia has heard of the little gallery which so cherishes and encourages the work of Australian men and women that a renaissance of effort has been brought about among Australian painters.The insurance value of the collection rose in 1925 to £2,000 (a value of $190,800.00 in 2024), with a further 37 paintings gifted in 1926 by, among others, Arthur Streeton, George Coates, Dora Meeson, Jo Sweatman, and A.M.E.
 Bale, etchings by Martin Lewis, and purchases including The Dark Horse by George W. Lambert, and The Coming Storm by Blamire Young, as reported by Lieut.
 Col. Francis S. Newell, then President of the Castlemaine Art Gallery in Art in Australia of December 1926.
 Newell also commented on attendance by 5,248 visitors; "When it is remembered that the population of this town is about 7,000, the progress of this gallery is remarkable.
 The committee has now purchased a site for a new building, but more funds are needed before the project can be carried out."